axanthos/project_latina_poesis/Documentation.md

 5. Project
 =================
 This project was built all alone by Julien Andenmatten.
 It was proposed as a project for one semester in Mr. Aris Xanthos class.
-The results aren't as well finished as they could but they does open a way to the next step of a completely workable proto-widget.
+The results aren't as well finished as they could but they do open a way for the next step to a completely workable proto-widget.